 Is it clinically accurate?

 Is the information exchanged between providers and organization accurate without going into the details that may be specific to a jurisdiction or country?
+(Appendix B can be enriched with more details or examples)

 Please provide comments directly on this document (using the Track Change mode or Insert Comment feature of the Word software).
 Alternative all comments can be captured in a separate document and referencing directly the sections, subsections, line number which the comments are intended to address.